leezl/cse680/PA01/README.md

 Project 01: shader loader and rotating cube
 ========================================
-This project is based on the example in the Torwegia-Matrix-Example folder.
+This project is based on the example in the Torwegia-Matrix-Example.

 The assigned alterations are to
 1.)
 Write a Shader Loader and move the shaders to files.